rafelafrance/traiter/README.md

   - The goal is still to use the output of the hybrid model as training data for a model that brings you ever closer to the sought after end-to-end model.

 ## Traiter
-This is the base Traiter information extraction/data mining library used by all client Traiter projects, it contains **no runnable code** itself.
+This is the base Traiter information extraction/data mining library used by all client Traiter projects.

 Some literature mined:
 - PDFs containing research papers of descriptions of species.